 This program includes two semesters of learning in our classrooms and laboratories followed by a final 4 weeks of field placement occurring inside the laboratories of partner hospitals and private institutions.
 The College arranges this and students are expected to finance clinical placement costs (tuition, travel, room and board).

 Quick Facts about the Medical Laboratory Assistant/Technician Program

 Click here for Quick Facts about the program, with input from current students!

 The program curriculum aligns with the CSMLS (Canadian Society for Medical Laboratory Science) Competency Profile for Medical Laboratory Assistants allowing students to write the national certification exam.
-The program curriculum has also been accepted by the MLPAO (Medical Laboratory Professionals’ Association of Ontario) allowing the students to write the provincial certification exam.

 For more information on exams, certification and the profession, please see the following websites: